 There is a need to recognize the contributions of the smart city concept to urban planning.
 This article discusses the interrelationships that exist between the two and how it could be determined that urban planning meets the threshold of being smart.
 A smart city enables the collection of real-time data via software systems, infrastructure networks, and server substructures.
 In essence, it makes a combination of intelligent environments and the production of service possible.
 Through instrumentation and interconnectivity of mobile devices and sensors, solution implementation is made possible.
 However, there needs to be an urban planning schema in place, to make this work.
 Planning encompasses parameters such as population, the capacity of the environment, cohesion in the finances, and other public networks like transportation.

 Principles and dimensions of urban planning

 In the planning for smart cities, environmental protection concerns should be addressed.
 Keeping the concept of smart cities in mind, planners must look at the quantitative variables such as livability, quality of life, environmental quality, and biodiversity concerns.
 The delimiting of zones for urbanization should be given priority.
 Secondly, serious concerns should be leveled towards sustainability in the development of residential areas.
 When planning for smart cities, there should be a great application of a timeline to cover the expectations and residential needs of future generations.
 Thirdly, capitalization of resources (capacity).
-This is supposed to provide a balance between human and natural resources allocation.
+This is supposed to provide a balance between human and natural resource allocation.
 It, therefore, touches on the issue of decentralization and demographic allocation, farming, residential allocations, and water.
 Finally, the issue of coherence in the growth of the region with respect to the landscape and history should be given consideration.
-Most of the urban planners must take special note of archaeological sites, parks, forests; and traditional settlements in their quest to pave way for the development of smart cities.
+Most of urban planners must take special note of archaeological sites, parks, forests; and traditional settlements in their quest to pave way for the development of smart cities.
 There ought to be a proper projection of each of the above-discussed elements.

 Smart city transportation alignment